Syncing Tools

 Quick Start

-# Set your credentialsexport PILLAR_SLUG="your-help-center-slug"export PILLAR_SECRET="your-secret-token"# Scan and sync your actionsnpx pillar-sync --scan ./src
+# Set your credentialsexport PILLAR_SLUG="your-agent-slug"export PILLAR_SECRET="your-secret-token"# Scan and sync your actionsnpx pillar-cli sync --scan ./src

 Environment Variables